Lecrapouille/TimedPetriNetEditor/doc/export.md

 ## Export to LaTeX

 The Petri net can be exported to a LaTeX file.
 The application will ask you where to save the file.
-For LaTex a `.tex` file is created, and you can compile it with a command like `latex LateX-gen.tex; dvipdf LateX-gen.dvi`.
+For LaTeX a `.tex` file is created, and you can compile it with a command like `pdflatex LateX-gen.tex` or `latex LateX-gen.tex; dvipdf LateX-gen.dvi`.

+Two formats are available:

+- **Petri LaTeX**: Uses the `petri` TikZ library for standard Petri nets (places, transitions, arcs).
+- **Grafcet LaTeX**: For GRAFCET nets only.
+Draws steps (étapes) as squares (double border for initial step) and transitions (réceptivités) as horizontal bars.
+Uses plain TikZ.

 ![LaTeX](pics/Latex.png)